Luforbec 100/6 micrograms per actuation pressurised inhalation solution

 Mechanisms of action and pharmacodynamic effects

 Luforbec contains beclometasone dipropionate and formoterol.
 These two actives have different modes of action.
-Similar inhaled corticosteroids and beta2-agonist combinations provide an additive effect in respect of a reduction in asthma exacerbations.
+In common with other inhaled corticosteroids and beta2-agonist combinations additive effects are seen in respect of reduction in asthma exacerbations.

 Beclometasone dipropionate